Nectocaris: Vetustovermis

-Vetustovermis (from Latin: "very old worm") is a soft-bodied middle Cambrian animal, known from a single reported fossil specimen from the South Australian Emu Bay shale.
+Vetustovermis (from Latin: "very old worm") is a soft-bodied middle Cambrian animal, known from a single reported fossil specimen from the South Australian Emu Bay Shale.
 It is probably a junior synonym of Nectocaris pteryx.

 The original description of Vetustovermis hedged its bets regarding classification, but tentatively highlighted some similarities with the annelid worms.
 It was later considered an arthropod, and in 2010 Smith and Caron, agreeing that Petalilium was at least a close relative of Vetustovermis (but that treating it as a synonym was premature, given the poor preservation of the Vetustovermis type), placed it with Nectocaris in the clade Nectocarididae.

 Early press reports misspelled the genus name as Vetustodermis.

 Petalilium

-Petalilium (sometimes misspelled Petalium) is an enigmatic genus of Cambrian organism known from the Haikou area, from the Maoshoiatan mudstone member of the Chengjiang biota.
+Petalilium (sometimes misspelled Petalium) is an enigmatic genus of Cambrian organism known from the Haikou area, from the Maotianshan mudstone member of the Chengjiang biota.
 The taxon is a junior synonym of Nectocaris pteryx.

 Fossils of Petalilium show a dorsoventrally flattened body, usually 5 to 6 centimetres, but ranging from 1.5 to 10 cm.
 It has an ovate trunk region and a large muscular foot, and a head with stalked eyes and a pair of long tentacles.
 The trunk region possesses about 50 soft, flexible, transverse bars, lateral serialised structures of unknown function.
 The upper part of the body, interpreted as a mantle, is covered with a random array of spines on the back, while gills project underneath.
 A complete, tubular gut runs the length of the body.

 Whilst it was originally described as a phyllocarid, and a ctenophore affinity has been suggested, neither interpretation is supported by any compelling evidence.

 Some of the characters observed in Chen et al.'s (2005) study suggested that Petalilium may be related to Nectocaris.

+The 2025 study supported the synonymy of Nectocaris and Petalilium, but it was considered that this was a separate species (N. latus) rather than N. pteryx.